JeffCurless/argon-oneup/README.md

 ## Battery

-Currently working on making a bettey driver for the system, so that we can monitor the battery using the standard toolbar plugin.
+Currently working on making a battey driver for the system, so that we can monitor the battery using the standard toolbar plugin.
 The basis of the driver is from the test_power.c driver that lives in the linux kernel tree.
 The test code appears to be workng on non-trixie versions of the OS.
 Once I have it working and cleaned up, I will be porting the python code from Argon40 to C for the driver to read the battery info in the same manner as they do.

 ### Build Instructions